abalkin/kcc/README.md

 influential institutions on the planet.
 Since early 90's, he provides them with consistently ever more powerful revisions of one single product he has been working on his entire life, a unique integrated platform for creating very high performance applications that deal with very large amounts of data.
+And they like and appreciate this product very much.

 There is a very high chance that you heard the legend of Arthur Whitney and his language; a **lot** of people do; what is less likely is that you have ever met